 In a bowl, combine the flours, baking powder and salt.
 Add the water and oil.
 Using a wooden spoon, mix until the dough forms a ball.
 On a lightly floured work surface, knead the dough for 1 or 2 minutes or until completely smooth.
 Wrap in plastic wrap and let rest for 10 minutes.

 Divide the dough into 8 equal pieces.
 Shape each piece into a disc about 5 inches (13 cm) in diameter.
 Working one at a time, place 2 tbsp of the split pea purée in the centre of each disc.
 Bring the edges towards the centre until they meet, then pinch them closed.
-Repeat with the remaining dough.
-Wrap each disc in plastic wrap or cover with a towel to keep the dough from drying out.
+Repeat with the remaining ingredients.
+Wrap each piece of dough in plastic wrap or cover with a towel to keep from drying out.

-On a lightly floured work surface, roll out each disc to a circle 10 inches (25 cm) in diameter.
+On a lightly floured work surface, roll out each piece of dough to a circle 10 inches (25 cm) in diameter.

-Brush a large non-stick skillet with butter and place the skillet over medium-high heat.
-Cook one roti at a time for about 1 minute per side.
+Brush a large non-stick skillet with butter and place over medium-high heat.
+Cook one circle of dough at a time for about 1 minute per side.
 Transfer to a plate and cover with a towel to keep warm.

-Spread 1 cup (250 ml) of chickpea curry in the centre of each roti.
+Spread 1 cup (250 ml) of chickpea curry in the centre of each piece of dough.
 Close by folding the sides in towards each other and turn so the folds are underneath.
 Delicious served with tamarind sauce (see recipe) and hot sauce.